TamaraFA/TamaraFA.github.io/README.md

 ### News

 - Paper "A kernel test for quasi-independence" accepted for a <b> Spotlight presentation </b> at Neurips 2020
-- I start an Assistant Professor possition in October 2020 at the Faculty of Engineering and Science of Adolfo Ibañez University (Viña del Mar, Chile)
+- From October 2020, I am an Assistant professor at the Faculty of Engineering and Science of Adolfo Ibañez University (Viña del Mar, Chile)

 ## Publications